Colorado can be No Kill today. Why isn’t it?

 No Kill Colorado believes both sides can do a better job.
 On the one hand, rescues should always look locally before driving out of state, or even out of the county.
 They should be pulling difficult-to-place pets whenever possible (some do).
 If rescues concentrated on local pets we could save every healthy and treatable pet a shelter is willing to release.
 But they should have more freedom to do this.

 We also believe shelters should be able to work with rescues to get difficult to place pets out of their facility.
+Rescue partnerships are one of the 11 programs of the No kill Equation.
 Open admission shelters need to have strong rescue partners to help them in times of crisis (some do).
 Overpopulation at shelters is both cyclical and emergency situations that arise.
 Colorado has state oversight of PACFA licensees.
 This active license should be the only criterion for saving lives by pulling from the shelter.
 Shelters should allow all 300+ licensees to pull any healthy or treatable pet they are considering killing.
 We don't believe there is a shelter in Colorado that uses this basic criterion to save lives.

-The best outcome is for shelters and rescues to simply lower the barriers to getting pets out of the shelter and into rescues and homes.
+The best outcome is for shelters and rescues to improve their strategy for Colorado shelter pets.
+Shelters should open the door to any PACFA licensee to pull any animal they put on a kill list.
+Rescues should always look in their immediate community and go further if there is not a pet in their local shelter to adjoining communities before looking out of state.
+We need to simply lower the barriers to getting pets out of Colorado shelters and into rescues and homes.
 If they cannot do it independently inside the state animal welfare network, Colorado should pass a form of The Rescue Act to open shelters up to all PACFA licensees.

 No Kill Colorado is a non-profit 501c3 working to make Colorado the safest state for homeless pets.